-The Kansas Department of Agriculture enacted an exterior quarantine, effective, November 20, 2014 and rescinds and supersedes the quarantine issued on July 20, 2010 regarding Thousand Cankers Disease of Walnut.
+The Kansas Department of Agriculture enacted an exterior quarantine, effective, November 20, 2014, that rescinds and supersedes the quarantine issued on July 20, 2010, regarding Thousand Cankers Disease of Walnut.
 Please click below for full text of the quarantine:

 Thousand Cankers Disease of Walnut Quarantine

 A Thousand Cankers Disease Quarantine Fact Sheet is available to further explain the details of the quarantine.

 The Quarantine also requires individuals or businesses handling “regulated articles” in Kansas to register with the Kansas Department of Agriculture.
 Those importing such articles must also enter into a compliance agreement.
 “Regulated articles” include, but are not limited to, logs, lumber, firewood, bark, mulch, burls, stumps, live plants, packing material and all other articles of walnut (genera Juglans).
 Exempt from the quarantine are nuts, nut meat, hulls, and processed lumber that is bark free and from states where Thousand Cankers Disease of Walnut is not found.
 If you or your business handles "regulated articles" as defined above, please fill out a Kansas Walnut Registry Application and return it to Kansas Department of Agriculture, Plant Protection and Weed Control.

 Current states where Thousand Cankers Disease of Walnut is detected are: Arizona, California, Colorado, Idaho, Nevada, New Mexico, Utah, Washington (prior to 1988), Tennessee (2010), Ohio (2012), Oregon, Pennsylvania, Virginia (2011), North Carolina (2013), Indiana, Maryland (2015).

 More information about the Thousand Cankers Disease of Walnut quarantine will be posted as it becomes available.